WilderDev/Book-It-Application--Codefi-Bootcamp/README.md

 - Writing functions
 - Taking in data using `@Input()` and outputting data using `@Output()`
 - Conditionally displaying data based on a variable's state

+---

+### Angular 3: Directives & Services

+- The difference between attribute & structural directives
+- How to implement fundamental attributes & structural directives
+- How to use the Renderer2 Package
+- How to react to user events in custom directives
+- How to build custom directives
+- How to set up Angular Services
+- How to use Services for cross-component communication
+- How to "Inject" Services into other Services